Motion Blender Gaussian Splatting for Dynamic Scene Reconstruction: Introduction

-Inspired by mesh animation techniques, we propose using kinematic trees and deformable graphs as motion representations for Gaussian splatting-based reconstruction.
-Kinematic trees are well-suited for capturing the motions of articulated objects, such as human bodies or robots, while deformable graphs, free from topological constraints, excel at modeling non-rigid object deformations.
-We collectively refer to kinematic trees and deformable graphs as motion graphs.
+Inspired by classical mesh animation techniques, we propose using kinematic trees and deformable graphs as motion representations for Gaussian splatting-based reconstruction.
+Kinematic trees are well-suited for capturing the motions of articulated objects, such as human bodies or robots, while deformable graphs, free from topological constraints, are ideal for modeling non-rigid object deformations.
+We collectively refer to both kinematic trees and deformable graphs as {\it motion graphs}.
 Motions of graph links are propagated to individual Gaussians through dual quaternion skinning~\cite{kavan2007skinning}.
 The influence of each graph link on a Gaussian is predicted by a learnable weight painting function.
 The graphs are initialized from point clouds and 2D keypoints at a canonical frame.
 Both the Gaussians and motion graphs are optimized end-to-end jointly from videos via differentiable rendering.
-We term our approach Motion Blender Gaussian Splatting (MB-GS).
-Our contributions can be summarized as follows.
+We term our approach Motion-Blender Gaussian Splatting (MBGS).

-\begin{itemize} \item We introduce a dynamic Gaussian splatting framework based on explicit and sparse motion graphs.
+Our main contributions can be summarized as follows.
+(1) We introduce a new dynamic Gaussian splatting framework based on explicit and sparse motion graphs, which allows for straightforward robot manipulation planning in reconstructed scenes.
 Gaussian motions are predicted by blending the link motions.

-\item We propose two types of parametric motion graphs---kinematic trees and deformable graphs---and a learnable weight painting function based on Gaussian kernels, along with optimization details in Sec.~\ref{sec:m:optimization}.
+(2) We propose two types of parametric motion graphs---kinematic trees and deformable graphs---and a learnable weight painting function based on Gaussian kernels, along with optimization details in Sec.~\ref{sec:optimization}.
 Our method learns both 3D Gaussians and motion graphs jointly.

-\item Compared with state-of-the-art, our method outperforms Shape-of-Motion on the iPhone dataset~\cite{gao2022monocular}, and achieves competitive performance with 4DGaussians on HyperNerf~\cite{park2021hypernerf}.
-Further, we demonstrate the application potential of our approach on creating novel object motions and synthesizing robot demonstrations through motion editing.
-This can lead to significant efficiency improvement in gathering training datasets for robot learning~\cite{pmlr-v229-walke23a}. \end{itemize}
+(3) Compared with state-of-the-art, our method outperforms Shape-of-Motion on the challenging iPhone dataset~\cite{gao2022monocular}, and achieves competitive performance with 4DGaussians on HyperNerf~\cite{park2021hypernerf}.
+Further, we demonstrate the applications of our approach on animating novel object motions, synthesizing real robot demonstrations, and predicting robot actions through visual planning.
+This can lead to significant efficiency improvement in gathering training datasets for robot learning~\cite{pmlr-v229-walke23a}.